composer/composer/doc/01-basic-usage.md

   constraints, e.g. `>=5.4.0`.
 To require a 64bit version of php, you can require the `php-64bit` package.

-* `hhvm` represents the version of the HHVM runtime (aka HipHop Virtual Machine) and allows you to apply a constraint, e.g., '>=2.3.3'.
+* `hhvm` represents the version of the HHVM runtime and allows you to apply a constraint, e.g., '>=2.3.3'.

 * `ext-<name>` allows you to require PHP extensions (includes core extensions).
 Versioning can be quite inconsistent here, so it's often